-Sample "Discipline Policy" (Adjust it to suit your own views.)
+Sample "Discipline Policy"

 It is our desire to create, and preserve environments in which children feel safe, secure, and loved.
 Because of this goal, we believe we must do all we can to maintain control in every CM class or area.